FirelyTeam/firely-pubsub-sample/dotnet/readme.md

   }
 ```

-Now run the client with the `import` command appended:
+Now run the client with the `import` command appended.
+This will perform an upsert of FHIR JSON resources from this directory to Firely Server:
 ```
 dotnet run --project Firely.Server.MessageSender import
 ```